pnnl/tesp/design/agent_redesign/Agent Evaluation Guidance.md

 ### Deliverables for Seattle meeting
 * Class definition for your agent
   * Methods will be more important than attributes
-  * As necessary or helpful, a workflow or sequence diagram to show how the agen will use it's methods
+  * As necessary or helpful, a workflow or sequence diagram to show how the agent will use it's methods
   * Any supporting classes that are particular to your agent.
 For example, the HVAC agent has a model of the house it is controlling that I'm thinking of spinning off into a separate class.
 * Comments on the prematurely-defined agent class diagram Trevor put together.
 * Thoughts on common classes that all the agents will need